2009 Major League Baseball season: Television

 This would have marked the first full season in the US for baseball games to be telecast as the transition from analog to digital television that was to have been made on February 17.
 However, the transition took place June 12.

-A new entrant in the baseball television rights marketplace debuted on January 1 when the MLB Network, owned by Major League Baseball, joined Fox, ESPN and TBS not only televising games, but also other baseball-related programming from their studio in Secaucus, New Jersey, formerly the studios of MSNBC.
-MLB was the last of the four major team sports to start its own television channel.
+A new entrant in the baseball television rights marketplace debuted on January 1 when the MLB Network, owned and operated by Major League Baseball, joined Fox, ESPN and TBS not only televising games, but also other baseball-related programming from their studio in Secaucus, New Jersey, formerly the studios of MSNBC, MLB was the last of the four major team sports to start its own television channel.
 The national telecast breakdown, along with the maximum number of appearances per team, is: